 Water sports enthusiasts can enjoy jet skiing, kite surfing, and paddleboarding in the warm waters of the Gulf, providing both thrilling adventures and leisurely experiences.

-4. The Palm Jumeirah: Island Exploration
+4️⃣ The Palm Jumeirah: Exploring Dubai’s Coastal Island Waterways